 This course explores the "green theme" and the emerging cross-disciplinary character of "ecocriticism" as reflected in writings selected from the full span of American cultural history.
 Readings include both traditional literary texts and seminal nonfiction by figures such as William Bartram, John Muir, Aldo Leopold, Rachel Carson, Annie Dillard, Barry Lopez, and Wendell Berry.
 (Credit, full course.)

 Advanced study of the major traditions of African American writing from the nineteenth century to the present, including Frederick Douglass, Linda Brent, Langston Hughes, Richard Wright, Ralph Ellison, Ernest Gaines, Toni Morrison, and Rita Dove.
 (Credit, full course.)
+John Ernest.

 Study of the celebrated novels of Faulkner's major phase-including Sanctuary, The Sound and the Fury, Absalom, Absalom!, and The Hamlet-as well as the author's significant but often overlooked work in poetry and short fiction.
 (Credit, full course.)